chef/chef/docs/dev/design_documents/data_collector.md

 Chef::Config[:data_collector][:token] = "mytoken"
 ```

-This works for chef-clients which are configured to hit a chef server, but use a custom non-Chef-Automate endpoint for reporting, or for chef-solo/zero users.
+This works for chef-clients, which are configured to hit a Chef server, but use a custom non-Chef-Automate endpoint for reporting, or for chef-solo/zero users.

-XXX: There is also the `Chef::Config[:data_collector][:output_locations] = { uri: [ "https://chef.acme.local/myendpoint.html" ] }` method -- which is going to behave
+XXX: There is also the `Chef::Config[:data_collector][:output_locations] = { uri: [ "https://chef.acme.local/myendpoint.html" ] }` method -- which will behave
 differently, particularly on non-chef-solo use cases.
-In that case the Data Collector `server_url` will still be automatically derived from the `chef_server_url` and
+In that case, the Data Collector `server_url` will still be automatically derived from the `chef_server_url` and
 the Data Collector will attempt to contact that endpoint, but with the token being supplied it will use that and will not use Chef Server authentication, and the
 server should 403 back, and if `raise_on_failure` is left to the default of false then it will simply drop that failure and continue without raising, which will
 appear to work, and output will be send to the configured `output_locations`.
 Note that the presence of a token flips all external URIs to using the token so that